zhangqianhui/Residual_Image_Learning_GAN/README.md

 # Residual_Image_Learning_GAN
 Tensorflow Implement of Paper [Learning Residual Images for Face Attribute Manipulation](https://arxiv.org/abs/1612.05363), which has been accepted in CVPR 2017.
 We need write this code and compare our results with that, because the author don't public their code.
 I think this paper is a good paper and they give a perfect idea for facial visual manipulating with images residual learning.
+This difference with original paper is that this implements use Instance_norm instead of batch_normal.
+You can adjust important weights for more perfect results.
+When bugs have been founded by you, thanks for your contributions and PR.

 ![image](imgs/paper_caption.PNG)